Iguazu Falls: Which Side is Better?

 [Back to top]

 The Argentina side encompasses a much larger portion of Iguazu Falls than the Brazil side (at least from an area standpoint).
 This includes all of the San Martin Island (a large parcel of land that comprises one of the series of islands splitting the falls into two main components - Devil's Throat and then the rest).
 Catwalks are far longer in length than its Brazilian counterpart and this means you get right up to the majority of the network of waterfalls that make up the greater Iguazu Falls.
+To get as close to these experiences as possible, Julie and I actually stayed in a nearby hotel on the Argentina side.
 The pictures below give you a taste of just how close you can get to the Argentina side of the falls...

 Up close to the Salto San Martin